carpentries-lab/metagenomics-shell/_episodes/01-introduction.md

 {: .bash}

 ~~~
-dc_workshop.tar.gz  R  r_data
+dc_workshop  R  r_data shell_data
 ~~~
 {: .output}

-`ls` prints the names of the files and directories in the current directory in alphabetical order, arranged neatly into columns.
+`ls` prints the names of the files and directories in the current directory in alphabetical order,arranged neatly into columns.
 We'll be working within the `dc_workshop` subdirectory, and creating new subdirectories, throughout this workshop.

 The command to change locations in our file system is `cd` followed by a directory name to change our working directory.